KevinFlanagan7/Golf-classic/README.md

 # Goal for this Project

 Welcome to the Midlands Golf Classic website.
-This site gives information about the golf classic competetion, the location and the prizes to be won.
-It also gives the ability to make contact with the club easily through social media or directly via the registration form.
+This site's goal is to promote the upcoming golf classic competetion.
+It gives details about the competition and the club, the location of the club and the great prizes to be won.
+It also gives the ability to make contact with the golf club easily through social media or directly via the registration form.

 ![Responsive Displays](documentation/amiresponsive.png)